neo-project/neo-express/docs/command-reference.md

 All of the information about a Neo-Express blockchain instance is stored in a single JSON file.
 By default, this file is named "express.privatenet.json", but this can be overridden with the `--output|-o` option.
 For all commands that read the blockchain instance file, a non-default blockchain instance file can be specified via the `--input|-i` option.

 If the user wants to overwrite an existing blockchain instance file, they must specify the `--force|-f` option.

+When creating a new Neo-Express blockchain instance, the `--preload-gas|-p` command can be used generate a set of empty blocks.
+This provides the genesis account some GAS tokens to start.

 By default, Neo-Express will pick port numbers for the consensus nodes in the blockchain instance by starting at 49152 and incrementing for each new port number that needs to be specified.
 Multiple blockchain instances cannot use the same set of ports.
-The user can specify the starting port when creating a blockchain via the `--ports|-p` option.
+Once the Neo-Express instance has been created, the port numbers in the .neo-express.json file can be manually edited as needed.

-## neo-express run
+## `run` command

 Once created, a blockchain instance can be started by using the `run` command.
 The consensus node index to be run must be passed as an argument to the run command.